10 Reasons Peace Lily is Drooping and How to Revive It

 How to fix it

-Peace Lily grows best in fertile, well-drained soils to prevent it from getting soggy while providing the required nutrients like this Quality Aroids Potting Soil available online at Etsy.
+Peace Lily grows best in fertile, well-drained soils to prevent it from getting soggy while providing the required nutrients.
+Check out these 9 Best Potting Mixes for Peace Lily Grown Indoors.

 2. Too low humidity